 Some of our top picks include the Arizona Capitol Museum, the Arizona Science Center, and the Heard Museum.
 We also included some cool hidden gems such as the Phoenix Trolley Museum and the The Gallery @ City Hall.

 Address: 1700 West Washington Street

-Hours: Monday thru Friday 9 am to 4 pm; Saturday 10 am to 2 pm; Closed on Sunday
+Hours: Monday thru Friday 8 am to 4:30 pm; Closed on Saturday and Sunday

 The Arizona Capitol Museum offers you the chance to learn about the history of this amazing state and everything related to Arizona.
 Learn about the local minerals, fossils, and gems.
 See what the courts and government building interiors looked like in the early 1900s.